huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 # Privacy Considerations

-DNS over TLS is specifically designed to protect the DNS traffic between stub and resolver from observations by third parties, and thus protect the privacy of queries from the stub.
+DNS over QUIC is specifically designed to protect the DNS traffic between stub and resolver from observations by third parties, and thus protect the privacy of queries from the stub.
 However, the recursive resolver has full visibility of the stub's traffic, and could be used